PowerPoint VBA Password Remover

 Step-by-Step Guide

-Remove VBA project protection from macro files in four simple steps.
+Remove VBA project protection from PowerPoint presentation files in four simple steps.

 1

-Launch the tool and add your password-protected .wpd files from PowerPoint.
+Launch the tool and add your password-protected PowerPoint presentation files (.pptm or .ppt).

 2